Garefild/PoeditSmarty/README.md

 Library for syncing gettext catalogs with Smarty sources.
 Library parses files and writes results as xgettext files, whose are processed by Poedit parser.
-Soon I will exe version without java (I have so much time)
+Soon I will exe version without java (I dont have so much time)

 If you notice oversights, please send me msg.